grosser/parallel_tests/Readme.md

         --ignore-tags [PATTERN]      When counting steps ignore scenarios with tags that match this pattern --nice                       execute test commands with low priority.
-        --runtime-log [PATH]         Location of previously recorded test runtimes --allowed-missing            Allowed percentage of missing runtimes (default = 50) --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --verbose                    Print debug output
+        --runtime-log [PATH]         Location of previously recorded test runtimes --allowed-missing [INT]      Allowed percentage of missing runtimes (default = 50) --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --first-is-1                 Use "1" as TEST_ENV_NUMBER to not reuse the default test environment --fail-fast                  Stop all groups when one group fails (best used with --test-options '--fail-fast' if supported
+        --verbose                    Print debug output
-        --verbose-process-command    Print the command that will be executed by each process before it begins --verbose-rerun-command      After a process fails, print the command executed by that process --quiet                      Print only test output
+        --verbose-process-command    Displays only the command that will be executed by each process --verbose-rerun-command      When there are failures, displays the command executed by each process that failed --quiet                      Print only tests output
     -v, --version                    Show Version
     -h, --help                       Show this.